diwanmuhamad/neuronet-dao/README.md

    - **No deposit required** - you can purchase directly with your wallet balance
 4. **Purchase items**:
    - Browse items and click "Buy" on any item
-   - System will transfer ICP directly from your wallet to the seller
+   - System will transfer ICP directly from your wallet to the canister, then to the seller
    - Platform fee (5%) is automatically deducted and kept by the canister
    - License is created immediately after successful transfer
 5. **For sellers**: